symfony-cmf/cmf-sandbox/README.md

 And add an entry to your hosts file for cmf.lo

 If you are running Symfony2 for the first time, run http://cmf.lo/config.php to ensure your system settings have been setup inline with the expected behaviour of the Symfony2 framework.

+Note however that "Configure your Symfony Application online" is not supported in the sandbox.

 Then point your browser to http://cmf.lo/app_dev.php

 ## Production environment